hsukenooi/ebay-sniper/README.md

 1. In Railway dashboard, click on your application service (not the database)
 2. Go to the "Variables" tab
-3. Add the following environment variables:
+3. Add the following environment variables (use the values from your `.env.example` file as a template, but replace placeholders with your actual values):

    **Required Variables:**
    ```